ashwanimehra/WordCount/README.md

 ## WordCount

-Program to count the number of words in a given text file.
+Program to count the number of particular words in a given text file.

 The file used for the project is uploaded with thw project .